osiegmar/FastCSV/.github/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

-You're considering to contribute work to this project?
-Sounds great, help is always welcome.
+Are you considering contributing to this project?
+That's great; help is always welcome.

-Please keep in mind that the objectives of this project needs to be kept:

-- Very fast
-- RFC 4180 compliant
-- No third party libraries
-- Small footprint
+Please make sure to read the [goals](../doc/goals.md) of FastCSV before investing your time.

-If unsure, start a [discussion](https://github.com/osiegmar/FastCSV/discussions).
+If you're unsure, start a [discussion](https://github.com/osiegmar/FastCSV/discussions) about your idea first.

-## Steps to take
+## Steps to Take

 - Fork
 - Code
 - Add test(s)
 - Commit
-- Send me a pull request
+- Submit a pull request